alhertz/alhertz.github.io/_posts/2014-04-28-farwell-new-orleans.md

 Farewell New Orleans
 ==========

 After five amazing years of living in New Orleans I will be leaving this fair city next month.
-I have recently accepted an offer from [Gumroad](https://www.gumroad.com) to become their new Product Designer and couldn't be more excited.
+I have recently accepted an offer from [Gumroad](https://www.gumroad.com) to join the team as a Product Designer and couldn't be more excited.
 They are helping creatives make a living online in a big way and I cannot wait begin to contribute.

 This is most certainly a bittersweet goodbye and is coming somewhat unexpectedly but it is time to explore San Francisco and the tech culture there.
 I cannot thank enough all the wonderful friends & co-workers I have met here over the past years for their support and general awesome-ness.
 I wouldn't be who I am today without you all.